MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 - Sharing Fabric items, such as semantic models, warehouses, and notebooks, and collaborating on them with other Fabric users.
 - Creating analytics solutions using Fabric items.

-When you start a Fabric trial, your trial [capacity](../enterprise/licenses.md#capacity) has 64 capacity units (CU).
+When you start a Fabric capacity trial, your trial [capacity](../enterprise/licenses.md#capacity) has 64 capacity units (CU).
 You don't have access to your capacity until you put something into it.
 To begin using your Fabric trial capacity, add items to **My workspace** or create a new workspace.
 Assign that workspace to your trial capacity [using the *Trial* license mode](workspaces.md#license-mode), and then all the items in that workspace are saved and executed in that capacity.
 Invite colleagues to those workspaces so they can share the trial experience with you.

-Your license is upgraded to [Premium Per User (PPU)](/power-bi/enterprise/service-premium-per-user-faq) during the trial.
-When you share your workspace that's in trial capacity, the license of workspace users is also upgraded to PPU.
-Your Account manager still displays your nontrial license.
-But in order to make full use of Fabric, your trial includes the equivalent of a PPU license.

 Although you don't actually receive a new license, the actions that you can perform and the features that you can user are similar to [Premium Per User (PPU)](/power-bi/enterprise/service-premium-per-user-faq] during the trial.
+When you share your workspace that's in trial capacity, the permissions of workspace users is also upgraded.
 Your Account manager still displays your nontrial license.
 But in order to make full use of Fabric, your trial includes the equivalent of a PPU license.
 There are a few key PPU features that aren't available on trial capacities.
 These include [Co-Pilot](/fabric/get-started/copilot-faq-fabric), [Trusted workspace access](../security/security-trusted-workspace-access.md), and [Managed private endpoints](https://blog.fabric.microsoft.com/blog/introducing-managed-private-endpoints-for-microsoft-fabric-in-public-preview).

 ## Existing Power BI users